Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Data sets

-We used photometric catalogs from the 3D-HST (\citealp{2011ApJ...743L..15V, 2012ApJS..200...13B, 2014ApJS..214...24S}) near-infrared survey which cover $\approx$900 arcmin$^{2}$ in the AEGIS, COSMOS, GOODS-South, and UDS fields, therefore covering the full MUSE-Wide and Muse-Deep area.
+We used photometric catalogues from the 3D-HST (\citealp{2011ApJ...743L..15V, 2012ApJS..200...13B, 2014ApJS..214...24S}) near-infrared survey which cover $\approx$900 arcmin$^{2}$ in the AEGIS, COSMOS, GOODS-South, and UDS fields, therefore covering the full MUSE-Wide and Muse-Deep area.
 The data contain WFC3 image mosaics of all five CANDELS/3D-HST \citep{2011ApJS..197...35G} fields in various photometric filters.
 The observations and analysis are described exhaustively in \cite{2014ApJS..214...24S}.
-Some parameters from the catalogs such as magnitudes and aperture size information were utilized in the creation of our galaxy sample and, later in its characterization.
+Some parameters from the catalogues, such as magnitudes and aperture size, were utilized to create our galaxy sample and, later, to characterize it.

-The photometric catalogs were produced using point spread function (PSF)-matched aperture photometry.
+The photometric catalogues were produced using point spread function (PSF)-matched aperture photometry.
 For all the fields the detection image is a noise-equalized mix of F125W, F140W, and F160W filters, with a final pixel scale of 0''.06 pixel$^{-1}$.
-3D-HST stellar population parameters such as stellar masses, star formation rates, ages, and dust extinctions were estimated using the version 0.8d of the code FAST \citep{2009ApJ...700..221K}.
+The 3D-HST stellar population parameters, such as stellar masses, star formation rates, ages, and dust extinctions, were estimated using version 0.8d of the code FAST \citep{2009ApJ...700..221K}.